 "Deploys the application to production via the CI pipeline.
 Use when the user says deploy, ship, release, or push to prod."

-"Generates commit messages" tells the agent what.
-"Use when reviewing staged changes or the user asks for commit help" tells it when.
-You need both.
+"Generates commit messages" tells the agent the capability.
+"Use when reviewing staged changes or the user asks for commit help" tells it the trigger condition.
+The agent matches on both.
+Drop either and you lose half the selection signal.

-Stay under 200 characters for Claude Code, under 1024 for the API
+Stay under 200 characters in Claude Code, under 1024 on the API.

-Longer descriptions consume more of the metadata budget and may get truncated.
+Longer descriptions eat more of the shared metadata budget and risk truncation.
+The constraint is not stylistic — it is the budget every other installed skill is also pulling from.
 Pack maximum signal into minimum space.

 The context window is a shared resource.
-Your skill competes with the system prompt, conversation history, other skills' metadata, and the user's actual request.
-Every token you spend on skill content is a token unavailable for reasoning.[6]
+Your skill competes with the system prompt, conversation history, every other installed skill's metadata, and the actual user request.
+Every token spent on skill content is a token taken from reasoning.[6]

-Tier 1 — Metadata (always loaded, ~100 tokens): The name and description from your YAML frontmatter.
-This is what the agent uses for skill selection.
-It's always in memory.[1]
+Tier 1 — Metadata.
+Always loaded. ~100 tokens per skill.
+The name and description from the YAML frontmatter.
+This is the only fragment the agent sees at selection time.[1]

-Tier 3 — References (loaded on demand): Separate files like templates, examples, API docs, or scripts.
-The agent reads these only when the current task requires them.
-A skill with 2,000 lines of API documentation in a reference file costs zero tokens for tasks that don't need the API details.
+Tier 3 — References.
+Loaded on demand.
+Templates, examples, API docs, scripts.
+A skill with 2,000 lines of API reference in a Tier 3 file costs zero tokens on every task that does not touch the API.
+That's the leverage point.

 treemy-skill/